 For other kids who “don’t like” water, parents can try flavoring it with lemons, strawberries or cucumbers, or even making DIY sports drinks at home

 Why such a big deal over water?
 A child’s heating and cooling system is less efficient than an adult’s, says Adams.
 And signs of dehydration can be vague, particularly with younger kids.
 Aside from noticeable thirst, kids might complain about headaches, lightheadedness, irritability, weakness or nausea.
 They might not “feel like” participating.

 To reduce the risk of heat-related illness, Adams says to avoid training during the hottest part of the day or when there’s intense humidity.
 If kids end up playing in the heat, offer more frequent breaks (say, every 8 to 10 minutes) and try to find a cooler, shady area.

 It helps to get parents on your side as well.
-They’re the ones to keep kids hydrated on a daily basis.
+They’re the ones that make sure a child stays hydrated on a daily basis.

-Rather than focusing on pre-hydrating right before games, Adams says it’s more important to get kids on an overall schedule of drinking water, aiming for about two liters per day for kids age 8 and older.
+Rather than focusing on pre-hydrating right before games, Adams says it’s more important to get a child or teen on an overall schedule of drinking water, aiming for about two liters per day for children age 8 and older.
 “It’s important for kids to go into sports hydrated,” he says.
 “And to do that you have to think about the other 22 hours of the day.”